PhamQuangMinh17/AGV_Wall_Tracking/README.md

 # AGV_Wall_Tracking
 ## Description
 Simple wall-following automated guided vehicle for exploring basic of embedded system.
+## Feature:
+- AGV moving by tracking the wall on its right side
+- AGV turn left when there is an obstacle on the front
 ## Components:

 - Arduino Uno